Meridian Regional Airport: Historic Airline Service

-Three commuter airlines then came to Meridian in 1984 after Republic ended service.
+Three commuter airlines came to Meridian in 1984 after Republic ended service.
 Scheduled Skyways and Sunbelt Airlines began service to Memphis, and Atlantic Southeast Airlines started flights to Atlanta.
 Sunbelt went out of business later in 1984, and Skyways merged into Air Midwest in 1985 but ended service to Meridian within a few months.
-Before merging with Air Midwest, in 1985, Scheduled Skyways was operating four direct flights a day into Meridian from Memphis with Nord 262 and Fairchild Swearingen Metroliner commuter propjets, with all of these flights making an intermediate en-route stop in Tupelo, MS.
+Before merging with Air Midwest in 1985, Scheduled Skyways was operating four direct flights a day into Meridian from Memphis with Nord 262 and Fairchild Swearingen Metroliner commuter prop jets, with all of these flights making an intermediate en-route stop in Tupelo, Mississippi.

 Atlantic Southeast Airlines (ASA), operating as the Delta Connection on behalf of Delta Air Lines, resumed Delta service to Meridian.
 The carrier used Embraer EMB 110 Bandeirante, Embraer EMB 120 Brasilia, and de Havilland Canada DHC-7 Dash 7 turboprop aircraft and added service to Memphis for several years during the mid-1980s.
-By the late 1990s, service to Dallas/Fort Worth (DFW) was operated with a stop in Lafayette, LA.
+By the late 1990s, service to Dallas/Fort Worth (DFW) was operated with a stop in Lafayette, Louisiana.
 By the early 2000s, the DFW flights had ended, and ASA introduced Bombardier CRJ100/200 regional jets on nonstop flights to Atlanta.
 ASA/Delta Connection service to Meridian ended in 2012.

 Republic Express, operated by Express Airlines I on behalf of Republic Airlines via a code sharing agreement, brought back Republic service in 1985 with flights to Memphis.
 Republic then merged with Northwest Airlines in 1986 and Northwest Airlink took over Republic Express on behalf of Northwest.
 The carrier operated Jetstream 31 and Saab 340 turboprop aircraft, with this service continuing until 2002.
-The flights to and from Memphis would also make stops at Columbus, GA, Jackson, MS, Tupelo, MS, or Laurel/Hattiesburg, MS.
+The flights to and from Memphis would also make stops at Columbus, Georgia, Jackson, Mississippi, Tupelo, Mississippi, or Laurel/Hattiesburg.

 American Eagle served Meridian on behalf of American Airlines via a code sharing agreement with flights to American's hub in Nashville from 1986 until 1992.
-The carrier flew Fairchild Swearingen Metroliner and Jetstream 31 commuter propjet aircraft.
+The carrier flew Fairchild Swearingen Metroliner and British Aerospace Jetstream 31 commuter prop jet aircraft.

-By 2012 service to Meridian became subsidized under the Essential Air Service act, and Silver Airways was selected to serve the city after the departure of Delta Connection.
+By 2012, service to Meridian became subsidized under the Essential Air Service act, and Silver Airways was selected to serve the city after the departure of Delta Connection.
 Silver provided flights to Atlanta using Saab 340 aircraft for two years, ending service in 2014.

 American Eagle returned to Meridian in 2014 with flights to Dallas/Fort Worth and Chicago.
-This American Eagle service was operated by SkyWest Airlines using Bombardier CRJ100/200 regional jets.
+This service was operated by SkyWest Airlines using Bombardier CRJ100/200 regional jets.

-In 2020, service was then shifted to United Express with flights to the George Bush Intercontinental Airport in Houston.
-The United Express flights are also operated by SkyWest Airlines with CRJ-200 jets.
+In 2020, service was shifted to United Express with flights to the George Bush Intercontinental Airport in Houston.
+The United Express flights are operated by SkyWest Airlines with CRJ-200 jets.